Skip to content

 Connection Limits

-_tcp_listener = TCPListener(listen_auth, host, port, this, 100)
+_tcp_listener = TCPListener(listen_auth, host, port, this where limit = limit)

 When the limit is reached, the listener pauses accepting.
 As connections close, it resumes automatically.
-The default is no limit.

 Auth Hierarchy